-There is no specific tax provision dealing with the taxation of income received by a company resident in Greece from a non-resident REIT.
-In the absence of specific rules, such foreign-sourced income should be taxed in the hands of the Greek corporate shareholder according to the general rules applicable to income from a foreign source.
-In principle, income received by Greek corporate shareholders from foreign REITs should be taxed at a rate of 25%, with the right to offset any withholding tax and underlying tax paid abroad up to the Greek tax rate (25%), unless prevailing provisions of an applicable Treaty for the Avoidance of Double Taxation provide otherwise.
+There is no specific tax provision dealing with the taxation of income received by a company resident in Greece from a non-resident REIC.
+In the absence of specific rules, it is expected that such foreign-sourced income should be taxed in the hands of the Greek corporate shareholder according to the general rules applicable to income from a foreign source.
+However, as this has not been dealt with by the Greek tax authorities previously, the exact treatment is unclear.